Last Updated: November 11, 2021

 We gathered the most interesting car loan statistics for you to check out today!

-Let’s have a quick look at the key auto loan statistics:
+Let’s take a quick ride through the key American auto loan statistics:

 AMAZING Car Loan Statistics (Editor’s Pick):

-- Currently, the average car loan length is 69 months.
+- Currently, the average car loan length is just over 69 months.

-- Americans owe over $1.18 trillion for their cars and the total auto loan is rising every year.
+- Americans owe over $1.37 trillion for their cars, and the total auto loan is rising every year.

 - Banks finance over 30% of the US car loan market.